minishift/minishift/README.md

 **Important:**

-- KVM and xhyve might require specific installation and configuration steps.
+- KVM and xhyve require specific installation and configuration steps.
 For more information, see [docker machine drivers installation](./docs/docker-machine-drivers.md).
-- For most hypervisors, you must enable VT-x/AMD-v virtualization in the BIOS.
-However, if you want to use Hyper-V you must disable this.
 - It is recommended to use `Virtualbox 5.1.12` or later on Windows to avoid the issue [Error: getting state for host: machine does not exist](./docs/troubleshooting.md#error-getting-state-for-host-machine-does-not-exist)